AnalyseDeCircuit/web-monitor/README_EN.md

 1. Web Monitor requires high privileges to access system information.
 Deploy only in trusted network environments.
 2. In production environments, always change the default password and configure HTTPS.
 3. Regularly back up important data in the `/data` directory.
+4. GPU monitoring requires corresponding hardware and driver support, some features may be limited in container environments.